tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 This was mostly because Nazi propaganda was facilitated on the myth of the Aryan race, and that the Aryan race was inherently superior by genetic determination.
 In order to do this, the Nazis required very strong visual indicators to demonstrate that the German man was stronger, heartier and, most importantly, more beautiful.
 Leaning heavily into phrenology, the now debunked study of the various elements of how the skull was shaped being an indicator of personality traits, specifically intelligence.
-Mythologically speaking, and this was part of Hitler's domestic policy, the Aryans were the descendants of the gods, specifically the Æsir.
-They prided themselves on looking the part.
+Mythologically speaking, and this was part of Hitler's domestic policy, the Aryans were the descendants of the gods, specifically the Æsir.<sup cn></sup> They prided themselves on looking the part.

 </james>
 <from></from>